danielknight261/user-management-project-MERN/README.md

 To deploy this project, please follow these steps:

-Backend
+1. Dependencies
-Open a terminal
+Open Terminal

+To install dependencies: npm i

+2. Backend

 Step 1 - Navigate to the backend directory: cd backend Step 2 - Run the command: node index
 Step 3 - The terminal should read "server running".

-Frontend
+3. Frontend
 Open another terminal

 Step 1 - Navigate to the frontend directory: cd frontend